qundus/js.qform/README.md

 fires when all fields in the form have mounted

 `onEffect` </br>
-fires when any field or form data changes
+fires when any field data changes, be carefull here, if you set any values within this function it will rerun again so make sure you have solid if statments/conditions to avoid infinite loops/maximum stacks.

 ### Fields